-This is a recipe I first encountered in an issue of Cooking Light, though back then it was a stew.
-Over time, I’ve adapted it bit by bit, first by switching over to lamb shanks instead of cubed lamb stew meat, and then by adding a pinch of saffron to the sauce and a dusting of cumin to the lamb before it browns for a little extra Middle Eastern flair.
-The essential character of the dish remains unchanged, though – there’s a rich sauce flavoured with sweet-and-sour pomegranate molasses, fall-off-the-bone tender lamb, and a vibrant punch of mint and cilantro stirred in right at the end to cut through the richness.
+Over time, I've adapted it bit by bit, first by switching over to lamb shanks instead of cubed lamb stew meat, and then by adding a dash of cumin and a pinch of saffron to the sauce for a little extra Middle Eastern flair.

 The best part of making this dish is that the shanks make it swank enough for a casual dinner party, but it's still simple and homey enough (not to mention, affordable enough) to make for a simple weekend dinner.

 I usually serve these shanks on top of saffron-infused couscous pilaf.
 Either the fine-grained North African style and the larger pearl-sized Israeli couscous will do, so just go with what's easiest for you.